cresta/allow-cresta-s3-data-transfer/README.md

 5. Click Create stack

 Wait for the stack creation to complete.
-Then, in CloudFormation Stack view, click on Outputs tab.
+Then, in CloudFormation Stack view:

+1. Click on the `Outputs` tab
-Take a screenshot of the outputs, and provide it to your Cresta account manager.
+2. Take a screenshot of the outputs
+3. Provide the screenshot to your Cresta account manager